-May lower local delinquency and foreclosure rates
+Can lower local default and foreclosure rates.

-Can help buyers build equity to use toward future home purchases
+Can help buyers build equity to use toward future home purchases.

 Private Shared Equity Mortgage Programs

-Some of these options include Haus, Noah, Point, Unison, and OWN Home Finance.
-Some of these companies will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity (some even after you’re in the home).
+Private versions offer a range of advantages.
+Some will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.

 Is a Shared Equity Mortgage Right for You?